Shanghai style cuisine

 The city has its own local version of dim sum, too.
 Xiao Long Bao, a type of bun made in a bamboo steamer, is often consumed as a snack or appetizer.
 Dip them in black vinegar and you've got a native dish that would be appreciated by diners anywhere.

 A small breakfast is the tradition in this city of busy workers.
-You Tiao, a type of bread fried in oil and wrapped in a thick pancake, may be washed down with soy milk.
+You tiao, a type of bread fried in oil and wrapped in a thick pancake, may be washed down with soy milk.
 Then it's off to work.

+This is just another example of the exciting Chinese cuisine.
 After all, in a city of 20 million with 1,000 construction projects, who has time to eat?
 Ah, well, the Shanghai citizens, that's who.
 Try some Shanghai style cuisine and you'll see that they do that very well indeed.